 Our heroes are the sorts that get down on their knees in the streets of London in heels and a business skirt to cradle the head of a stranger struck by a car.
 They embody the best of us in their character, and we admire them even should their abilities fall short.
 We may reasonably ponder the character of the man whose instinct was to activate his smartphone camera in a crisis, but we don’t question that of the man who rushes forward to help.
 And our hearts lie especially with those who leap into the service of noble ideals when that leap places their own interests in peril.

 Richard Lane seems to have been a man of that caliber.
 His rise from obscurity to one of the highest positions a non-royal can aspire to is a story of merit – he was no “privileged son” living a life of pre-ordained influence.
 His family did not have wealth or power, or much property.
-It appears the only advantages life provided Richard Lane was a good family name, a good mind for law, and a depth of character that would, in the end, win him the admiration of kings and contemporaries alike.
+It appears the only advantages life provided Richard Lane were a good family name, a good mind for law, and a depth of character that would, in the end, win him the admiration of kings and contemporaries alike.
 Nearly 370 years after his death, the more I have learned of the man, the more I have come to admire him also.

 One key resource I found regarding Richard Lane is the remarkable life’s work of an English politician, lawyer and private historian / academic of the early-mid 1800’s: Lord John Campbell.
 His work, “The Lives of the Lord Chancellors and Keepers of the Great Seal of England”, is a stunning 8-volume masterpiece of historical biography.
 Of all the resources I have found regarding Sir Richard Lane, Lord Campbell’s chapter about Richard Lane appears to be the most original and comprehensive.